icon

 It's also a good idea to avoid shaving or waxing the affected area until it's healed to prevent further irritation.
 If an ingrown hair is persistent or becomes painful, it might be worth checking in with your dermatologist for advice on the best course of action.

-We hope you have enjoyed the lowdown on tweezing, shaving, and hair reduction oils for avoiding ingrown hairs.
+We hope you have enjoyed the lowdown on tweezing, shaving, and hair removal serum oils for avoiding ingrown hairs.
 We covered the pros and cons of each method.

 Tweezing gives you precision but can be painful and time-consuming.
 Shaving is fast and inexpensive but can cause irritation.
 Hair reduction oils are gentle but take time to work.